Maki-science/easyCHAMP/README.md

 ```

 You can also install the development version of evalPurency from [GitHub](https://github.com/).
-If not already installed, you need to have Rtools installed on your system to be able to compile the development version *(https://cran.r-project.org/bin/windows/Rtools/)*.
+If not already installed, you need to have [Rtools](https://cran.r-project.org/bin/windows/Rtools/) installed on your system to be able to compile the development version.
 (devtools only has to be installed once)

 ```